bradchristie/taminations-flutter/assets/c1/block_formation.md

 [Touch 1/4](../b2/touch_a_quarter.md),
 [Star Thru](../b1/star_thru.md), [Square Thru](../b1/square_thru.md),
-[Wheel Thru](../a1/wheel_thru.md), etc. When doing a call in a block, each dancer works only with the dancers in his block; all Block calls start and end on the same 4 spots on the floor, for example, In Your Block, [Walk and Dodge](../ms/walk_and_dodge.md):
+[Wheel Thru](../a1/wheel_thru.md), etc. When doing a call in a block, dancers work only with the dancers in their own block; all Block calls start and end on the same 4 spots on the floor, for example, In Your Block, [Walk and Dodge](../ms/walk_and_dodge.md):